AitorVelez/AudioBible_Research/index.md

 ## The audio designer and its responsibilities:

--He is responsible for all the overall game sound including music and sound effects.
+* He is responsible for all the overall game sound including music and sound effects.
--His goal is to design the game sound so that it supports the gameplay and the player’s experience of the game according to the criteria laid down in the audio bible.
+* His goal is to design the game sound so that it supports the gameplay and the player’s experience of the game according to the     criteria laid down in the audio bible.
--Audio designer has to gather all sound material for the game.
+* Audio designer has to gather all sound material for the game.
-- The Audio Designer, in collaboration with the Game Programmer, must make sure that sounds and music functions inside the game engine.
+* The Audio Designer, in collaboration with the Game Programmer, must make sure that sounds and music functions inside the game engine.
--The Audio Designer is responsible for the sound-design-related aspects of the design document and the audio bible.
+* The Audio Designer is responsible for the sound-design-related aspects of the design document and the audio bible.

 ## Importance of sound in videogames: